Zalewa/voyandz/SPECS.md

 Optional.

-Provide the information presented on the status page in form pallatable to other programs.
+Provide the information presented on the status page in form palatable to other programs.
 Use JSON format to encode it.

 The status API should be accessible through an URL that defaults to '/stat.json'.